 - Completion of the Affidavit of Support form identifying local sponsorship by an individual in the community who will provide living accommodations for the student.

-- If you are transferring to Carroll from another institution, you need to provide a copy of your I-20 form from your previous institution, and have maintained your status as an F-1 student.
+- Students transferring to Carroll from another institution need to provide a copy of their I-20 form from their previous institution, and have maintained their status as an F-1 student.

-You are considered for admission only after each of the above requirements have been met and verified by the college's Office of Admissions.
-Upon successful completion, you are given a Form I-20 to apply for an F-1 student visa.
+Students are considered for admission only after each of the above requirements have been met and verified by the college's Admissions office.
+Upon successful completion, Form I-20 is issued for students to apply for an F-1 student visa.

-Schedule an appointment with your embassy or consulate to apply for an F1 student visa.
-You are required to fill out the I-901 form and pay a $200 fee prior to your appointment.
-The form and payment can be paid online.
+To apply for an F-1 student visa, students must schedule an appointment with their embassy or consulate.
+Completing the I-901 form and paying a $200 fee is required prior to the appointment.
+The form and payment can be completed online.
 Only the U.S. Department of State has the authority to grant or deny F-1 visa status, not the college.

-When approved for F-1 student visa, you must enroll full-time for a minimum of 12 credits each term, and are charged out-of-state/country tuition rates.
-You are eligible to work on-campus (based on job availability), at a maximum of 20 hours per week.
+When approved for F-1 student visa, students must enroll full-time for a minimum of 12 credits each term, and are charged out-of-state/country tuition rates.
+They are eligible to work on-campus (based on job availability), at a maximum of 20 hours per week.